 Q. I heard that I should never write a conclusion in Academic task 1?
 What should I do?

 A. You should not write a conclusion paragraph in your graph writing response if you have already covered the key features of the graph and have written more than 150 words.
 However, that should depend on the graph type.
 For instance, it is probably a good idea to write a conclusion of 1-2 lines when a different summary emerges from the graph and you have written less than 150 words so far.

 Q. Why it is important to paraphrase the question?

-A. Paraphrasing represent your vocabulary and understanding of the graph.
-If you repeat the question word-for-word then it will give an impression of poor vocabulary.
+A. Paraphrasing represents your vocabulary and understanding of the graph.
+If you repeat the question word-for-word then it will give an impression of a poor vocabulary.
 Vocabulary is one of the assessment criteria and not paraphrasing the question in your introduction part will surely lessen your score.

 Q. What if I write less than 150 words in my academic task 1 response?